w-hagen/mirgecom/doc/newuserthoughts.rst

 Easy, see <reference> to install using emirge

-What it the type of this thing (what are these objects)
+What is the type of this thing (what are these objects)
 ---------------------------
 Objects are great and have a lot of usage hence why they are heavily leveraged in the code.
 However they can be confusing to a new user (especially one also learning a new language--python).